pawsitiwe/select-replace/README.md

 Therefore, our JavaScript adds a class called `visually-hidden` to it after it is initialized.
 To visually hide elements that should still be usable by screen readers, we have a mixin in our [scss-utilities](https://github.com/ryze-digital/scss-utilities) called [visually-hidden](https://github.com/ryze-digital/scss-utilities/blob/main/src/_accessibility.scss#L10).
-You could either use it to create a utility class with it ...
+You could either use it to create a utility class with it, to separately hide only selected `<select>` fields ...

 ```Scss
 .visually-hidden {